NRLudwig/se_project_aroundtheus/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+Here is a link to my video submission https://drive.google.com/file/d/1PxHrkgAeLhkAcFkoxk6OMIo4cmYKGPHA/view?usp=drive_link

+This project was a lot of fun, very hard and very rewarding.
+I felt I was able to really sink alot of stuff in surrounding GRID.
+I understand now what is expected from a responsive website.
+Break points are clear.
+Over all it was a great time.